 This will include:

 Businesses should first focus on ensuring their enterprise agreements are compliant.
-More information is available here: Enterprise agreements and the Building Code 2016.
+More information is available here: Enterprise agreements.

 Failure to meet your obligations exposes you to being banned from future Commonwealth-funded projects for up to one year.